fuyu-quant/arXiv/README.md

 # What is this repository?
-Here is a note on quantum machine learning and quantum optimization from ArXiv.
+Here is a note on quantum machine learning and quantum optimization from arXiv.